 Support Person: Chair

 1-hour Academic Mentor (3): Academic Mentors (AM) should be committed to the classical methods and display his/her own wonder and love of the subject.
 All AM’s will complete an interview and provide background check documentation.
 Academic Mentors must also agree to the Surprise Scholé Academy statement of faith.
 The SSA Academic Mentor agrees to submit lesson plans for the entire block at least one week prior to the block start date and submit weekly class summaries to the SSA Secretary.
 Academic Mentors are asked to adhere to the budget allowance and submit receipts for reimbursement of materials in Week 4 of each block.
 AM’s are responsible for finding a substitute teacher in the event that they must be absent.
 Academic Mentors are invited and encouraged to attend a summer Scholé Training summit.
 Throughout the year, the SSA Governing Board will actively assist all AM’s as needed.
+Academic Mentors for Dialectic & Rhetoric Classes are required to complete a video series seminar on the Socratic Method of Teaching.
 Note: Any class may be team-led by two or more parents; credit will be equally distributed between parents.
 Parents planning to team lead a class are free to divide the workload as suits them, but must indicate the workload division plan to the Board via email.

 Leadership Support Person: Chair & Vice Chair

 2-hour Academic Mentor (Humanities) (5): Academic Mentors (AM) should be committed to the classical methods and display his/her own wonder and love of the subject.
 All AM’s will complete an interview and provide background check documentation.
 Academic Mentors must also agree to the Surprise Scholé Academy statement of faith.
 The SSA Academic Mentor agrees to submit lesson plans for the entire block at least one week prior to the block start date and submit weekly class summaries to the SSA Secretary.
 Academic Mentors are asked to adhere to the budget allowance and submit receipts for reimbursement of materials in Week 4 of each block.
 AM’s are responsible for finding a substitute teacher in the event that they must be absent.
 Academic Mentors are invited and encouraged to attend a summer Scholé Training summit.
 Throughout the year, the SSA Governing Board will actively assist all AM’s as needed.
-Note: Any class may be team-led by two or more parents; credit will be equally distributed between parents.
+Academic Mentors for Dialectic & Rhetoric Classes are required to complete a video series seminar on the Socratic Method of Teaching Note: Any class may be team-led by two or more parents; credit will be equally distributed between parents.
 Parents planning to team lead a class are free to divide the workload as suits them, but must indicate the workload division plan to the Board via email.

 Leadership Support Person: Chair & Vice Chair